Gain financial insights

 Step 1: Know How Much You Earn

 First, figure out your monthly income.
 This could be your salary or any other money you earn regularly.
-If your income changes from month to month, just take the average amount.

-If you earn ₹8,0000 a month, that’s the number you’ll start with.
+If you earn ₹50,0000 a month, that’s the number you’ll start with.

 Step 2: Split Your Income